220620NET/Game-Stonks-P2/P2-Proposal.md

 - User has dashboard displaying portfolio, diversity graph, platform
     - **Use D3?**
     - Use APIs to keep these passive and dynamic (see *Crypto-API-Resources.md* and *Financial-News-APIs.md*)
-- User can apply for loan from GameStonks S&L or other players
-    - GS S&L's interest rate stays relatively consistent
-        - GS S&L loans paid back out of final funds at game end
-    - Other players determine their own interest rate
 - Users can see financial news via either email and/or notifications
     - **news feed?
 News stories?
 Not everything, just big stuff**
     - **alerts about significant account activity**
     - **breaking news more urgent than notifications**
     - Users can adjust their investment at any time
-- User can use in-app calculator to divide investments
+- User can use in-app calculator to divide investment
 - Users can see each others' progress via Leaderboard
 - User can change theme to Dark Mode
 - User can export/print anything to PDF
 - User can "chat"/communicate with tech support/Admins/bot